-The 2020 Wardens Annual Public Engagement Awards took place in December and celebrated winners across departments.
+The Wardens Annual Public Engagement Awards celebrated excellence in engagement practice across disciplines and career stages.

 Primary page content

 The Wardens Annual Engagement Awards took a break in 2021/22, but will return in 2023 to celebrate excellent engagement with research, policy, community and business.

 In the meantime, explore winners from previous years.

 Dr Jamie Ward for Deconstructing the Dream (Computing)

 Deconstructing the Dream was a unique performance and public engagement event that brought together scientists and actors to collect data, create theatre, and explore the neuroscience of the imagination during performance.